 At each reporting date, an assessment is made for impairment.
 Any excess of the carrying amount of stocks over its estimated selling price less costs to complete and sell is recognised as an impairment loss in the profit and loss account.
-Reversals of impairment losses are also recognised in the profit and loss account.
+Reversals of impairment losses are also recognised in the statement of comprehensive income.